Model checking of hyperproperties for high-level relational models: Evaluation

 Regarding \textbf{RQ1}, our approach has shown to be suitable for modeling the selected systems at a high level of abstraction.
 This is patent, e.g., in the robot examples, where in \tool{Alloy} the movement is defined declaratively for any current position and is easily readable, while the original SMVs encoded actions for each explicit position, and were thus inscrutable and required dedicated auxiliary scripts to be generated for various map sizes.
 Moreover, we cover varied classes of quantifier alternations.
-The different level of abstraction is also patent in the returned instances.
+The different level of abstraction is also patent in the returned instances, which will become clear for the SNARK examples.
 While \tool{Alloy} allows relational instances to be graphically visualized, SMV-level tools report traces with only Boolean or integer variables, and \tool{HyperQB} provides just the output of the QBF solver.

+Regarding \textbf{RQ2}, we have set to compare the experience of specifying models and interpreting the results using our extension of \tool{Alloy}.
+For that purpose, we have chosen two demonstrative high-level examples that were inspired by existing low-level benchmarks.

+\paragraph{Robotic path synthesis} In this family of problems, the models encode valid movements of a robot in a grid map with obstacles; the hyperproperty then defines different goals for the path that is to be synthesized.
+Here, we compare the encoding found in the existing, SMV-based benchmarks, with our based on \tool{Alloy}.